Acoustic Lab Testing Report - Click Here!

 STC and IIC Laboratory testing timeline:

 February 2019: Dry CLT floor and wall assemblies; Dry MPP wall assemblies

 March 2019: Concrete-composite CLT floor assemblies; Dry MPP floor assemblies; Concrete-composite MPP floor assemblies

-***Results will be made available in 2019 after testing is completed and data is analyzed.
+***Results will be made available at the Institute for Health in the Built Environments May 2019 Research Symposium in Portland, OR.
 Contact ESBL for more details.